-BlueSkies use group therapy to explore and deliver a number of treatment methodologies.
+BlueSkies uses group therapy to explore and deliver a number of treatment methodologies.
 The reason being is that there is great power to be had from others collective input.
 Addiction is often extremely isolating and lonely in the last weeks and months leading up to rehab admission.
-Group therapy places the individual in direct contact with others, providing a sense of unity and support in their common problem.
+Group therapy places the individual in direct contact with others, providing a sense of unity and support.
 It allows for different perspectives and lowers the defences on an individual basis.
 It is especially successful in treating feelings that often accompany substance abuse and mood disorders such as depression, guilt, shame and hopelessness.

 Group therapy is as the name suggests.
 A modality of therapy is delivered to clients as a group for maximum effect.
 Throughout the session, at least one qualified therapist/counsellor will be present to conduct and deliver the treatment modality.
 The therapy is usually carried out in a large and airy room that is private from interruption and will last approximately one hour.
 The Counsellor or Psychotherapist present will lead the session and ensure that each client is provided with the space and time to receive the therapy and to feed back to others.